hamarituc/gentoo-overlay/README.md

 Although QSSTV is contained in the standard repo it mandatorily requires pulseaudio.
 This package allows to substitute pulseaudio with apulse.

+### Xnecview

+Xnecview is a software for visualizing the input and output files of the NEC antenna simulation software.

 Astronomy :telescope:
 ---------------------